-This article describes how to create custom background images for the PGP BootGuard login screen using GIMP.
+This article describes how to create custom XPM background images for the Symantec Drive Encryption BootGuard (preboot) login screens using GIMP.

-If you are using PGP Desktop in a PGP Universal Server-managed environment, an administrator can customize the PGP Whole Disk Encryption BootGuard screen to include additional text or a custom image such as your organization's logo.
+If using Symantec Drive Encryption in a Symantec Encryption Management Server-managed environment, an administrator can customize the Symantec Drive Encryption BootGuard screen to include additional text or a custom image such as an organization's logo.

-Custom background images created for the PGP BootGuard screen must meet the following specifications:
+Custom background images created for the Symantec Drive Encrypt on screen must meet the following specifications:

 - XPM files only.